 By Kristin Trippe, USDA Agricultural Research Service, Forage Seed and Cereal Research Unit

 Farmers across the globe are grappling with the challenges of a changing climate.
-In the Pacific Northwest, loss of snow pack has diminished the availability of water resources, causing increased drought stress (see this article, for example).
+In the Pacific Northwest, loss of snow pack has diminished the availability of water resources, causing increased drought stress.
 Our program is focused on biochar, a rather non-descript product that can help farmers both sequester carbon and prolong the availability of soil moisture in their agricultural soils to address drought stress.

 Since the discovery that indigenous cultures around the globe used charcoal to improve soil fertility, biochar has received widespread attention for its ability to sequester carbon, improve soil health, and increase crop productivity.
 Biochar, also known as black or pyrogenic carbon, is generally defined as partially combusted biomass (charcoal) that can be used as a soil amendment for agricultural or environmental remediation (Lehman et al., 2015).
 Although biochar can be produced from any organic matter, it is often co-produced with bioenergy or heat from low-value agricultural and forestry byproducts, including non-merchantable timber and animal manure.
 Transforming low-value material into valuable soil amendments could incentivize the removal of invasive tree species, fund fuel reduction treatments in overstocked forests (more on this in an article coming soon), and provide sustainable markets to deal with poultry litter and manure.